Value Added Producer Grants in West Virginia

 If you have questions, you can contact your nearest Rural Development Office.

 Will I need to send any reports if I receive a grant?

-If you receive a grant, you will need to send regular financial and performance reports.
-Your grant agreement will tell you how often you need to send the reports, what forms you need to use, and what information you need to put in the reports.
+Yes, if you receive a grant, you will need to send regular financial and performance reports.
+Your grant agreement will tell you how often you need to send the reports, what forms you need to use and what information you need to put in the reports.

 Where can I get more information?

-The VAPG program regulation contains details about the program’s purpose, what you can and can’t do with grant money, application requirements, and information about how applications will be selected for funding.
+The Value-Added Producer Grants program regulation contains details about the program’s purpose, what you can and can’t do with grant money, application requirements, and information about how applications will be selected for funding.
 Remember that you need to read the Federal Register notice to get all the details about how to apply, but the program regulation also has useful information that you will need before applying for a grant.

 If state specific forms are not shown above, please refer to the application materials listed below to start the process of applying.
 Please ensure that your state is selected in the dropdown menu above to find the State Office contact information for this program and speak to a Business Programs Specialist before attempting to fill out any forms or applications.
 This will save you valuable time in the process.

 To complete an application for this program, you must be pre-registered with the System for Award Management (SAM) and also have a Data Universal Number System (DUNS) number.
 Neither of these applications cost money, but they can take time so be sure to get this taken care of right away.
 If you are already registered with these systems, you do not need to do it again.

 Application toolkits can be accessed through Grants.gov.
 To access through Grants.gov, enter Opportunity Number: RDBCP-VAPG-2020, and select related documents.